Guess what? We did it again. We bought House #4, which represents our 6th rental unit in total!

 First of all, before I get into the price, let me take a moment to emphasize how tough it was to find this deal.
-Remember the last house that I didn’t buy?
-That whole incident took place back in – what, early April?
-Ever since then, I’ve treated searching for houses with the seriousness of a second career.
+For three months, I’ve treated searching for houses with the seriousness of a second career.

 If you’re serious about real estate investing, know this: searching for properties is a job.
 You’ll reject hundreds before you find the right one.
 (In that regard, I guess it’s like swiping faces on Tinder?)